I-League 2019-20: Wasteful Mohun Bagan held to a goalless draw by resilient Aizawl FC | Goal.com

 I-League 2019-20: Wasteful Mohun Bagan held to a goalless draw by resilient Aizawl FC

 On the other hand, Stanley Rosario, head coach of Aizawl fielded only two overseas players in Richard Kassaga and Alfred Jaryan.
-The rest of the berths were filled up local players with some prominent names like William Lalnunfela, who had a brief stint with Bagan, and Isak Vanlalruatfela, who previously played for Bengaluru FC U-18.
+The rest of the berths were filled up by local players including a few prominent names like William Lalnunfela, who had a brief stint with Bagan, and Isak Vanlalruatfela, who previously played for Bengaluru FC U-18.

-It was a lively start to the match with Mohun Bagan started dominating proceedings right from the first whistle.
+It was a lively start to the match as Mohun Bagan started dominating proceedings right from the first whistle.
 Their forwards combined well in the attacking third and were quick to expose Aizawl's defensive frailties.
-Julen Colinas almost scored in the second minute of the game when he was set up by VP Suhair with a defense splitting through ball.
-Minutes later Colinas returned the favour to his teammate, but the striker shot straight at Aizawl keeper Lalremruata who made a string of saves throughout the first-half.
+Julen Colinas almost scored in the second minute of the game when he was set up by VP Suhair with a defence-splitting through ball.
+Minutes later Colinas returned the favour to his teammate, but the striker shot straight at Aizawl keeper Lalremruata who made a string of saves throughout the first half.

 Colinas continued to be in the thick of things as he drew out Aizawl's custodian from his line and then squared the ball towards Gonzalez.
 But the Spaniard's goal-bound shot was blocked by Joe Zoherliana to keep the scoreline unchanged.
 Each time Bagan raided Aizawl's fort, it seemed that their resistance would break.
 But Rosario's men were putting their bodies on the line to restrict their opponent from drawing first blood.